textpattern/textpattern-toolbelt/README.md

 Some versions of macOS do not include PHP by default.
 PHP for macOS can be installed using [Homebrew](https://brew.sh) or [MacPorts](https://www.macports.org).

 Some versions of macOS do not include `xz` by default. `xz` for macOS can be obtained from https://github.com/donmccaughey/xz_pkg.
+It may be preferable to use [xz for Homebrew](https://formulae.brew.sh/formula/xz) or [xz for Macports](https://ports.macports.org/port/xz/).

 ### Step 0: Ensure everything is up-to-date